 - Benefit from dedicated laboratories and computer rooms where you can learn a variety of psychological research methods

-- Study in a supportive environment with your own personal tutor, plus one-to-one supervision for your extended project
+- Study in a supportive environment with your own personal tutor, plus one-to-one supervision for your final project

 For detailed information on modules you will be studying please click on the 'View course details' link at the top of this summary box.